rollingdellsw/deft-coder/README.md

 $ deft
 ```

 The default configuration works out of the box for coding tasks.
-Customization is available but not required.
+Customization is available (everything listed under [Advanced Features](#3-advanced-llm-agent-features) are configurable) but not required.

 → [Full Configuration Guide](./docs/configuration.md)

 ---

-## Why Deft™?
+## The Philosophy: Why Deft™?

+Most coding agents treat LLMs as "black magic"—promising that you can vaguely describe an app and have the AI build it blindly.
+We believe this is a fundamental misunderstanding of software engineering.

+**Deft™ is built on a different vision:**

+1.  **You are the Driver, LLM is the Engine:**
+    Deft treats the LLM as a powerful search engine—not just for code, but for exploring the problem space itself.

+    But a search engine is not a replacement for your own reasoning and judgement.
+You must define the feature, select the dependencies, and design the verification criteria.
+The LLM is a tool to assist you.

+2.  **Implementation as Auto-Completion:**
+    Once your design is settled, the LLM becomes the ultimate "auto-complete"—executing the implementation details instantly.
+You provide the architecture; LLM handles the keystrokes, Deft provides the harness and verification.

+3.  **Deterministic Control:**
+    The unified diff format forces the LLM to think like a human SWE—surgical, verifiable, focused changes rather than wholesale rewrites.
+This is the secret to making LLM coding *converge* on large codebases instead of spiraling into chaos.

+---

+## Key Innovations

+### 1. **The Mechanism: Patch-Based Integrity**

 Every LLM can generate code.
 But getting that code into your codebase?
 This is where most approaches fail: